LaMonte Wade Jr Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have a 4.67 team ERA that ranks 26th across all league pitching staffs.
+- The Diamondbacks have a 4.64 team ERA that ranks 26th among all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs allowed (130 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (131 total, 1.2 per game).

-- Nelson makes the start for the Diamondbacks, his 22nd of the season.
-He is 6-5 with a 4.97 ERA and 74 strikeouts in 112 1/3 innings pitched.

-- His most recent appearance was on Tuesday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering five earned runs while allowing eight hits.
+- The right-hander last appeared on Wednesday against the St. Louis Cardinals, when he tossed 6 1/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.